BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

       - else
           - return true

-1. Create a static method called findFirstVowel that takes a string as argument and returns the index of the first vowel or returns 0 if no vowels.
+1. Define a static method named findFirstVowel that requires a String parameter inputWord and returns an int (the index of the first vowel or returns 0 if no vowels)

-    Define a static method named findFirstVowel() that requires parameter inputWord and returns an int

       - create a counter starts at 0
       - while the counter is less than the length of inputWord